apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/configuration-file.md

 # Deployment user
 # Note: Deployment user needs 'sudo' privilege and has rights to operate HDFS
-#     Root directory must be created by the same user if using HDFS, or there will cause privilege relevant issues.
+#     Root directory must be created by the same user if using HDFS, otherwise permission related issues will be raised.
 deployUser="dolphinscheduler"